0xSniffa/minecraft-scripts/README.md

 #
 >[!warning]
-> The scarpet scripts currently due not work.
+> ## The scarpet scripts currently do not work.
 I'll investigate as soon as possible

+If you find problem open an issue [here](https://github.com/0xsniffa/minecraft-scripts/issues).

 > [!NOTE]
 > - To run the `.py` scripts you'll need the [Minescript mod](https://minescript.net/).